KoolAidKrish/Tuition-Calculator/README.md

 ## Reference Data

-- Tuition history comes from the local CSV already in this folder.
+- Tuition history comes from the local CSV already in this folder, based off of historical costs for an engineering degree in Alberta.
 - The conservative baseline savings profile is modeled after a basic TD-style savings setup and is intended as a starting assumption, not financial advice.